green teaching tiny tots header

 Free printable pattern for Pumpkin Book

 For each recipe we did in the classroom, I made a set of laminated cards.
-This was great for practicing reading, sequencing and very helpful if you choose to make a book.
+This was a set I made for making Haupia.
+These cards were great for practicing reading, sequencing and very helpful if you choose to make a book.
 Each card represents one page.
-Refer to each card as you make your pumpkin bread.

 After the activity is complete, you can go back and talk about the sequence of the cooking activity and have children place cards in order.